Keep up to date with what's happening during winter

 Try knocking on the door to see if there's an answer.
 If not, contact a relative or friend who you think may have a key.

 Are you concerned about your welfare, or the welfare of someone else?

 If you have concerns about somebody who you have not seen for a while and you have not been able to contact them, get in touch with your local police force on 101.

 If you have immediate concerns around your own health or welfare, or somebody else's, please call 999.

 If you feel that yourself, or somebody you know, is struggling to maintain their personal care, then there may be support from adult care services.

 Anyone can clear snow and ice from the pavement outside their home or public spaces to prevent slips and falls.

-Don't be put off clearing paths because your afraid someone will get injured.
+Do not be put off clearing paths because you're afraid someone will get injured.
 Remember, people walking on snow and ice have a responsibility to be careful themselves.

 - check the weather forecast before setting off, if bad weather is forecast consider whether your journey is necessary